fbpx

 Just cry

 This grieving couple found out that their friends would occasionally sneak off to the bathroom to cry, afraid that they would make them cry if they cried in their presence.
 The thing is, their relationship with crying had changed.
 They in fact welcomed it.
 Crying was a natural part of their day.
-Seeing other people cry gave them solace, made their own tears feel normal, and made them feel like they were grieving in community with others.
+Seeing other people cry gave them solace, made their own tears feel normal, and made them feel like they were grieving in a community with others.
 It made them feel less alone.
 So cry.

 Things to say and do